chongkim/examples/postgresql.md

         WHERE m.other_table_id = o.id,
               t.id = o.t_id;

-        -- if you cancel the query you're currenting writing by using \r selexxt sflajs fadjs f\r
+        -- you cancel the query you're currenting writing by using \r selexxt sflajs fadjs f\r

         -- copy table like another